The Sign of Your Parousia

 5 For this they willingly are ignorant of, that by the word of God the heavens were of old, and the earth standing out of the water and in the water: 6 Whereby the world that then was, being overflowed with water, perished: 7 But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.

 Peter’s argument against these mockers goes back to the days of Noah.
 The men of Noah’s generation heard the same message that the men of the apostles’ day were hearing, the message of impending judgment.
-They heard the message for 120 years.
-Noah was building the ark for the 120 years that God had allowed man to continue.
+They heard the message for 120 years, while Noah built the ark.
 Man had a 120 year window granted for repentance.
 In Peter’s day, God had granted the people a 40 year window for repentance.
 Once the ark was finished, and all those who would be saved were sealed inside, the judgment began to fall.
 The judgment fell in the form of water.
 Essentially what God did, was hit the reset button back to the time when the earth was covered by water [Gen. 1:2].

 Peter’s use of the Noah imagery, is a clear reminder of the words of Jesus, which He spoke on the mount of Olives.